luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 The structure of the formulas is very symmetric and therefore needs little remembering.

 From the Lorentz transformation it is clear that time is not universal anymore ($ct'\neq ct$ in general).
 This is a large step from Newton and Galileo.
-Now the time coordinated is mixed somehow with the space coordinated depending on the speed $V$.
+Now the time coordinate is mixed somehow with the space coordinate depending on the speed $V$.

 ### Lorentz factor